pratyaksh-mundra/txt-file-summarization-AWS/README.md

 ### 2. Verify the Response
 The summarized text will be saved to `summary.txt`.
 Check this file to see the result of the summarization.

-## Deployment

-### 1. Create the Lambda Function:
-- Go to the AWS Lambda console.
-- Create a new function and paste the code into the Lambda editor.

-### 2. Set Up API Gateway:
-- Navigate to API Gateway in the AWS console.
-- Create a new API in API Gateway.
-- Create a POST method and integrate it with your Lambda function.

-### 3. Deploy API Gateway:
-- Deploy the API to a stage and use the provided URL to test your Lambda function.
-- Use the provided URL to test the Lambda function through the API Gateway.